Kargil waste management at a glance

-Based on interview with Mr. Shafqat Ali Khan, Executive Officer, Municipal Committee Kargil (MCK) dated 26 March 2022 during field visit to Kargil.
-All content and photos produced with consent.
+Excerpt from personal interview with Mr. Shafqat Ali Khan, Executive Officer, Municipal Committee Kargil (MCK) on 26 March 2022 during field visit to Kargil.

 Photo credit: Mipham Jigmet